AWS Auto Scaling and Deep Security

 To set up automatic protection for instances using a deployment script:

-- From Support menu in the top right-hand corner, select Deployment Scripts.
+- From the Support menu in the top right-hand corner, select Deployment Scripts.

 - Select your platform.